Lady Macbeth of Mtsensk (opera): Act 1

 Sergei and his comrades are sexually harassing Aksinya.
 Katerina intervenes.
 She berates him for his machismo and asserts that women are as brave and capable as men.
-Sergei is willing to prove her wrong and they wrestle; she is thrown down and Sergei falls on top of her.
+Sergei is willing to prove her wrong, and they wrestle; she is thrown down and Sergei falls on top of her.
 Boris appears.
-She says that she tripped and Sergei, in trying to help her, fell down also.
+Katerina says that she tripped and Sergei fell while trying to help her.
 The other peasants back her up.
-Boris however is suspicious and roars at the peasants, telling them to get back to work, before ordering Katerina to fry some mushrooms for him and threatening to tell Zinovy about her behaviour.
+Boris is suspicious and roars at the peasants, telling them to get back to work, before ordering Katerina to fry some mushrooms for him and threatening to tell Zinovy about her behaviour.